vpopovec/web-bazos-reuploader/README.md

 2. Client enters SMS key, reuploader then downloads and deletes all their ads
 3. Reuploader uploads all downloaded ads to bazos

+## Implementation details
+Instead of using a database to store information I opted for files.
+The reason behind that is that I have to store pictures which would probably make the database large.
+### Session
+I use requests session to preserve cookies after a request.
+In addition to that I store the session cookies in a binary file so that next time the client uses this app, they don't have to authorize anymore.
+### Ad password
+I have noticed that bazos platform doesn't really care about the ad password (even though they demand it for upload/delete/modify operations).
+All authorization is handled via "bkod" ("bcode" in english) cookie, which is granted after autorizing session via SMS code.

 ## Project design
 First I was considering using PWA for this project, since I've already built a working backend for reuploading bazos ads.
 I ran into some issue, I wasn't familiar with typescript so I decided to use flask.